This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 ===============================================

-The telescopes above Hilo on Mauna Kea are having a really rough time this winter.
+The telescopes above Hilo on Mauna Kea are having a rough time this winter.
 They have an abundance of ice and snow and haven't been able to open their telescope windows for weeks.
 No one can drive up to the observatories from the visitor's center.
 A good view of their latest weather can be seen from this Mauna Kea CAM.

 Back to the Top